Chapter 08 of 13

 The wrong product

 Look at what the private sector actually produced.
 Of the 3,912 new-build apartments sold in the capital area since 2022, only 52 — 1.3% — sold for under 40 million ISK.
 The median sale price is 73.9 million, the median size 91 m².
 Units under 50 m² make up just 2.5% of new construction; in the pre-2000 stock that has transacted recently the same size class is 6.4%.
-Even the old buildings — built in an era of lower costs and smaller household expectations — had more than double the share of small-format housing developers are building today.

 Capital-area new-build apartments by price (built 2022+)